norton-archive/lets/doc/README.md

 storage implementation.
 LETS tries to address some bad properties of ETS and DETS.
 ETS is limited by physical memory.
 DETS is limited by a 2 GB file size limitation and does not implement ordered sets.
-LETS has neither of these limitations.</p>
+LETS has neither of these limitations.
+Data can also be automatically compressed using the Snappy compression library.</p>
 <p>For testing and comparison purposes, LETS supports three
 implementations:</p>
 <ul>